 Occupants can experience significant injury even in low speed/low impact accidents that do not result in any visible damage to their vehicle.
 Although vehicles may be moving slowly, the forces involved are massive due to the weight of the cars.
 A human occupant has to contend with thousands of pounds of metal, and even at low speeds, this can translate to tons of impact force, causing injuries at speeds as low as 2.5 miles per hour.

 The idea that low speeds and low impacts should result in minor injury—if at all—to a vehicle’s occupants is a myth that insurance companies love.
 By falsely correlating crash severity with injury risk, insurers avoid paying out for injuries stemming from minor accidents.
 You may need an attorney to help you assemble evidence and expert witnesses to fight against the insurance company.
-The experienced lawyers at the Chester Law Group Co.
-LPA are here to help.
+The experienced lawyers at the Ohio Car Accident Lawyers are here to help.

 Injuries after an Accident